jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 - All at once
 - Rolling
-- Rolling with an additional batch
+- Rolling with an additional batch (This increase the costs as you're adding extra instances during the deployment)
 - Immutable
 - Traffic splitting